Chisight/BashPiAHT20/README.md

 `aht20_close` <br>

 # Known issues:
 apt install pigpio-tools may not activate the daemon.
+This results in the message: socket connect failed.
 To enable the daemon at startup use:
 ```
 systemctl enable pigpiod